Reed-CompBio/spras/README.md

 to create a conda environment with the required packages and activate that environment.
 If you have a different version of Python already, you can install the specified versions of the required packages in your preferred manner instead of using Anaconda.

-While the `spras` conda environment comes bundled with all of python dependencies needed for `spras` to run, it does not yet have a working installation of `spras` itself.
+While the `spras` conda environment comes bundled with all of Python dependencies needed for `spras` to run, it does not yet have a working installation of `spras` itself.
 To install `spras` in the environment, finish by running the following from the root directory of the repository:
 ```bash
 python -m pip install .
 ```
-Use caution when pip installing directly to your computer without using some form of virtual/conda environment as this can alter your system's underlying python modules, which could lead to unexpected behavior.
+Use caution when pip installing directly to your computer without using some form of virtual/conda environment as this can alter your system's underlying Python modules, which could lead to unexpected behavior.
 In most cases, you should only `pip install` spras if you're already working in the `spras` conda environment!

 For developers, SPRAS can be installed via `pip` with the `-e` flag, as in `python -m pip install -e .`.
 This points Python back to the SPRAS repo so that any changes made to the source